"Love of Learning, Love of Life Itself and Love of God"

 "I have come that they may have life and have it to the full."
 John 10:10

 When pupils leave Hormead, we want them to have the knowledge and understanding of how to lead a healthy and active life, enabling them to make positive decisions in relation to healthy eating, exercise and mental wellbeing.
-Our pupils will demonstrate resilience and have the confidence and fitness to access a range of activities.
+Our pupils will demonstrate resilience and have the confidence and fitness to access a range of activities and take part in different competitive sports.

 As a school, we value the impact that PE and Sport can have in other areas of the curriculum including, encouraging the use of active learning in all our subjects.
 PE and Sport will also play a role in developing key social skills through a range of competitions, experiences and attempting to remove existing barriers to long term participation in physical fitness.

-For our pupils, the curriculum will have an additional focus on creating sustainable opportunities for pupils to engage in sport in the local community and supporting the school’s overall focus on pupil wellbeing.
+For our pupils, the curriculum will have an additional focus on creating sustainable opportunities for pupils to engage in sport in the local community and supporting the school’s overall focus on pupil wellbeing by engaging with the Hertford and Ware School Sports Partnership and taking part in any and all events that we can.

-It is our intent to inspire children to discover life skills that will positively impact on their future.
-We aim to deliver high-quality teaching and learning opportunities that inspire all children to succeed in physical activities.
+It is our intent to inspire children to discover a love of sport and healthy activity that will positively impact on their future.
+We aim to deliver high-quality teaching and learning opportunities through our Get Set 4 PE scheme that inspire all children to succeed in physical activities.
 We want to teach children how to cooperate and collaborate with others, as part of a team, understanding fairness and equity of play to embed life-long values.

 Our intent is to ensure that the we fulfil all the requirements of the national curriculum for PE including: